 Interest on the line of credit is payable monthly at either (i) prime plus 1.25%, as long as we maintain \$8.5 million in revolving credit availability plus unrestricted cash on deposit with the bank, or (ii) prime plus 2.25%.
 Additionally, the credit agreement requires payment of an unused line, as well as anniversary and early termination fees, as applicable.

-The following table presents details of outstanding borrowings and availability under our line of credit as adjusted for the May 14, 2012 amendment described above (in thousands):
+The following table presents details of outstanding borrowings and availability under our line of credit as of June 30, 2012: